andrew/ultimate-awesome/README.md

 - [awesome-erlang](https://github.com/erlang-punch/awesome-erlang) - An (accurate) list of awesome Erlang resources.
 - [awesome-education-llm](https://github.com/geralt-targaryen/awesome-education-llm) - A curated list of LLM researches and applications in education.
 - [awesome-windows-exploitation](https://github.com/GuardianRG/awesome-windows-exploitation) - A curated list of awesome Windows Exploitation resources, and shiny things.
 Inspired by awesom.
+- [awesome-job-boards](https://github.com/idimetrix/awesome-job-boards) - The best job boards for fast hiring.
 - [awesome-clip-papers](https://github.com/jacobmarks/awesome-clip-papers) - The most impactful papers related to contrastive pretraining for multimodal models!.
 - [awesome_adversarial_transferability](https://github.com/JindongGu/awesome_adversarial_transferability) - A curated list of papers for the transferability of adversarial examples.
 - [awesome-starlark](https://github.com/laurentlb/awesome-starlark) - A list of awesome things related to the Starlark language.
-- [awesome-reticulum](https://github.com/lorien/awesome-reticulum) - A curated list of projects related to Reticulum Network.
 - [awesome-sustainable-finance](https://github.com/open-risk/awesome-sustainable-finance) - A curated list of sustainable finance resources (software, data and more).
 - [awesome-svelte-stores](https://github.com/samuba/awesome-svelte-stores) - A list of awesome Svelte stores.
 - [awesome-egypt](https://github.com/seth0x41/awesome-egypt) - List of awesome Egyptian things for developers. 📜.